MarcioCerqueira/Vulkan3DModelViewer/README.md

-# AmbientOcclusion
+# 3D Model Viewer in Vulkan

 ## Overview

-This repository contains several ambient occlusion algorithms implemented in C++ using the Vulkan library.
+This repository contains a basic 3D model viewer implemented in C++ using the Vulkan library.

 ## Requirements